HEPA: History

 The idea behind the development of the HEPA filter was born from gas masks worn by soldiers fighting in World War II.
 A piece of paper found inserted into a German gas mask had a remarkably high capture efficiency for chemical smoke.
 The British Army Chemical Corps duplicated this and began to manufacture it in large quantities for their own service gas masks.
 They needed another solution for operational headquarters, where individual gas masks were impractical.
 The Army Chemical Corps developed a combination mechanical blower and air purifier unit, which incorporated cellulose-asbestos paper in a deeply-pleated form with spacers between the pleats.
 It was referred to as an "absolute" air filter and laid the groundwork for further research to come in developing the HEPA filter.

 The next phase of the HEPA filter was designed in the 1940s and was used in the Manhattan Project to prevent the spread of airborne radioactive contaminants.
 The US Army Chemical Corps and National Defense Research Committee needed to develop a filter suitable for removing radioactive materials from the air.
 The Army Chemical Corps asked Nobel Laureate Irving Langmuir to recommend filter test methods and other general recommendations for creating the material to filter out these radioactive particles.
 He identified 0.3 micron size particles to be the "most penetrating size"—the most difficult and concerning.

-It was commercialized in the 1950s, and the original term became a registered trademark and later a generic trademark for highly efficient filters.
+It was commercialised in the 1950s, and the original term became a registered trademark and later a generic trademark for highly efficient filters.

 Over the decades filters have evolved to satisfy the higher and higher demands for air quality in various high technology industries, such as aerospace, pharmaceutical industry, hospitals, health care, nuclear fuels, nuclear power, and integrated circuit fabrication.